cchudzicki-ocw-testing/12.335-fall-2014/content/pages/labs.md

 ---
 content_type: page
+description: This section provides the lab assignments for the course along with data and supporting files.
 learning_resource_types:
 - Labs
 ocw_type: CourseSection
 title: Labs
 uid: 77f96179-fe15-c37e-d905-4776f8ba1da5
+video_metadata:
+  youtube_id: null
 ---
 For the first lab report, please answer the questions directly in complete sentences, with attached graphs if necessary.
 The first lab report will be graded for (1) scientific content and (2) effectiveness of communication and returned approximately one week after it is handed in.
 You will then revise the lab report and resubmit it for partial additional credit.
 The following reports will progressively become more like a short research paper.